infobyte/gorrabot/README.md

 wanted, we could know the related issue and target version just by looking at the source and target branches of the MR.

+Like with the previous feature, this check will just leave a comment in the merge request if doesn't pass, so the user could avoid this the next time.
+There is no need to set it to WIP.

 # Summary of special labels

-* `no-changelog`: Use this when the merge request consist of a really small check that shouldn't be reflected on the `RELEASE.md` file See [this](#changelog-checks) for more documentation about this
+* `no-changelog`: Use this when the merge request consists of a really small check that shouldn't be reflected on the `RELEASE.md` file See [this](#changelog-check) for more documentation about this
 * `multiple-merge-requests`: The only label that must be applied to issues instead of merge requests.
 Avoid gorrabot changing the status and labels of issues labeled with this.
 See [this](#multiple-merge-requests) for more information
-* `sacate-la-gorra`: A wildcard label that totally disables gorrabot on that merge request.
-THIS ISN'T RECOMMENDED, SO THINK TWICE WHEN USING THIS
+* `sacate-la-gorra`: A wildcard label that totally disables gorrabot on that merge request. **THIS ISN'T RECOMMENDED, SO THINK TWICE WHEN USING THIS**